π Contribute Benchmark#

 in benchmark_name_adapter.py

-, so that EvalScope can load the benchmark tests we added.
-Taking MMLU-Pro
+, enabling EvalScope to load the benchmark test we added.
+Using MMLU-Pro

-as an example, it mainly includes the following content:
+as an example, it mainly includes the following:

 Import